 Flash Sync Terminal

-Here I’m using the Nikon D300s with MB-D10 Battery grip that fits also D300 and D700, and I’m using a battery from my Nikon D2x.
+Here I’m using the Nikon D300s with MB-D10 Battery grip that fits also on my D300 and D700, I’m using a battery from my Nikon D2x.

 Dimensions (W x H x D).

 Approx. 147 x 114 x 74 mm (5.8 x 4.5 x 2.9 in.)

 Approx. 840 g (1 lb.
 14 oz.)

 manufacturer.
 July 2009